wolfnaya/scp-ss-0.1.0/README.md

 ```
 List of all zones with their IDs

-To teleport use command "loadzone", or "lz"
+To teleport use command "loadzone", or "lz" and then type the ID of following zone:

 GATE_A_INTRO = 0
 LCZ = 1